ndrewwm/svelteblog/src/routes/blog/quarto-post/+page.md

-This is my title.
+This is where the title would go, if that’s important.
 ================
+Andrew
+7/3/23

 Hello.

 What have I figured out about using Quarto/Mdsvex?:

 1.  `fig.path` needs to be set to \`“./+page_files/”

     - you can then use the relativeImages npm package to properly link to output files

 2. If you add **both** `fig.cap` and `fig.alt`, plot outputs will be wrapped with a `<figure>` tag.
 This could be helpful?
 Maybe the